 The Evaluation Process

-Your program should address one of the content areas listed below.
-Programs should last one and a half hours, which includes a brief period for Q&A. Panels should not consist of more than three speakers and one moderator (four participants total).
+Programs should last 90 minutes, which includes a brief period for Q&A. Panels should not consist of more than three speakers and one moderator (four participants total).